datashaman/putio-automator/README.md

 # Configure #

-Copy the distributed .ini file:
+Copy the distributed config file:

-    cp application.ini.dist application.ini
+    cp config.py.dist config.py

-Edit the config settings in the file.
-If you do not specify a log_filename, the application will log to the console.
+Edit the config in the file.
+If you do not specify a LOG_FILENAME, the application will log to the console.

 To get a put.io token [register your application](https://put.io/v2/oauth2/register) in put.io, and copy the *Oauth token*.